Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 Average Salary Of A Data Scientist In the United States

-“One of the things I liked the most about the Data Scientists Syndicate (DSS) program was the holistic approach to preparing for a data scientist position.
-The program highlights the importance of not only the technical skills, but also how your communication skills and personality are key to success as a data scientist.
+“"One of the things I liked the most about the Data Scientist Career Track is the holistic approach to preparing for a Data Scientist position.
+The Track highlights the importance of not only the technical knowledge we have as PhDs, but also how your communication and personality are key to success as a Data Scientist.
 I also liked the emphasis on agile thinking.
-Each data science project requires learning something new and there's no canned approach.”
+Each data science project requires learning something new and there's no canned approach."”

-“What impressed me the most about the data scientist syndicate (DSS) program is that it provides a dynamic platform useful for aspiring data scientists as well as for seasoned ones and the Facebook group is a welcoming and safe place to share challenges as well as successes in the data science arena.
-Finally, since there are data scientists from many countries in the DSS, the community allows you to compare your journey to that of other data scientists across the globe.”
+“"What impressed me the most about the Data Scientist Career Track is that it provides a dynamic platform useful for aspiring Data Scientists as well as for seasoned ones and the community is a welcoming and safe place to share challenges as well as successes in the data science arena.
+Finally, since there are Data Scientists from many countries involved in this Career Track, the community allows you to compare your journey to that of other Data Scientists across the globe."”

 If You’re A PhD Looking To Transition Into Industry, See If You Answer YES To These Questions…